mauricemach/zappa/docs/0.3-gumbo/reference.md

 Version of zappa running.
 Ex.: `0.3.1`.

-If you're running a version not released on npm (directly from the repo), it will have `edge` appended to it.
-Ex.: `0.3.1edge`.
+If you're running a version not released on npm (directly from the repo), it will have `-edge` appended to it.
+Ex.: `0.3.1-edge`.

 ### zappa.app